ItsAML/MarzbanExpiredUserRemover/README.md

 php main.php

 ```
-# Support This Project

-If you find my GitHub repository helpful and would like to support my work, you can make a donation using the following cryptocurrencies:

-- **USDT (TRC20):** TPXehJNLDqhHBAfs6v5KKHKXX4fZ3uhVGK
-- **TRX (TRC20):** TPXehJNLDqhHBAfs6v5KKHKXX4fZ3uhVGK

 Your contributions are greatly appreciated and will help me continue developing and maintaining this project.
 Thank you for your support! 🙌